Top 5 winter camping considerations for beginners

 Whatever your activity, you’ll find tougher conditions have a habit of highlighting the problems in faulty gear.
 You don’t want to tread on an icy patch only to find that a crampon has broken points, or turn onto a heavily gritted lane and realise you really ought to have switched to heavy duty bike tyres.
 Winter is the time when it’s more important than ever to ensure your equipment is up to standard — so ensure you check all of your gear meticulously before you set off.

-From seasonal driving tips through to finding the UK’s best all-year getaway destinations, explore our Help and Advice section for everything you need to ensure the perfect winter trip.
+From seasonal driving tips through to finding the UK’s best all-year getaway destinations, explore our insurance help and advice section for everything you need to ensure the perfect winter trip.
 Or find out more about Club Care's Camping Insurance.